flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 !!! note
     #### RWY, SID, STAR, and APPR
-    The SimBrief import will not load RWY, SID, STAR, or APPR.
+    The SimBrief import will <span style=color:red>**not**</span> load RWY, SID, STAR, or APPR.
 You will need to manually add these into the flight plan.
 To learn how to set up the MCDU you can read the [**^^F^^**LIGHT PLAN](../../pilots-corner/beginner-guide/preparing-mcdu.md#flight-plan) section
     in our beginner's guide.
     <p />